MrR0807/Java_Notes/Java_9_Modularity.md

 What you’ve seen so far is the so-called **single-module mode** of the Java compiler.
 Typically, the project you want to compile consists of multiple modules.
 These modules may or may not refer to each other.
 Or the project might be a single module but uses other (already compiled) modules.
 For these cases, additional compiler flags have been introduced: **--module-source-path** and **--module-path**.
 These are the moduleaware counterparts of the -sourcepath and -classpath flags that have been part of javac for a long time.

+## Packaging

+Modules can be packaged and used in JAR files.
+This results in modular JAR files.
+A modular JAR file is similar to a regular JAR file, except it also contains a module-info.class.
+To package up the Modular Hello World example:

+    jar -cfe <output dir> <main-class> -C <compiled classes> . jar -cfe archive/my.jar com.modules.hello.Hello -C out/helloworld .

+-c (create)
+-f (The archive file name)
+-e or --main-class (The application entry point)

+Generated jar contains.The contents of the JAR are now similar to the exploded module, with the addition of a MANIFEST.MF file.
+Everything what is included in directory after -C:

+    \---myjar
+        |   module-info.class
+        |
+        +---com
+        |   \---modules
+        |       \---hello
+        |               Hello.class
+        |
+        \---META-INF
+                MANIFEST.MF

+## Running Modules

+Both the exploded module format and modular JAR file can be run.
+The exploded module format can be started with the following command:

+    java --module-path out/helloworld/ --module helloworld/com.modules.hello.Hello

+Or

+    java --module-path out/ --module helloworld/com.modules.hello.Hello

+Either way - it works.

+**You can also use the short-form -p flag instead of --module-path.
+The --module flag can be shortened to -m**.

+Running jar:

+    java -p archive -m helloworld

+JAR knows the class to execute from its metadata.
+We explicitly set the entry point to com.modules.hello.Hello when constructing the modular JAR.

+You can trace the actions taken by the module system by adding --show-module-resolution to the java command:

+    java --show-module-resolution -p archive -m helloworld

+Output:

+    root helloworld .../archive/my.jar
+    java.base binds java.management jrt:/java.management
+    java.base binds jdk.security.auth jrt:/jdk.security.auth
+    ...
+    jdk.javadoc requires java.xml jrt:/java.xml
+    jdk.jdeps requires java.compiler jrt:/java.compiler
+    jdk.jdeps requires jdk.compiler jrt:/jdk.compiler
+    java.security.jgss requires java.naming jrt:/java.naming
+    ...
+    jdk.accessibility requires java.desktop jrt:/java.desktop
+    jdk.unsupported.desktop requires java.desktop jrt:/java.desktop
+    java.rmi requires java.logging jrt:/java.logging

+To limit only to some modules you can use --limit-modules:

+    java --show-module-resolution --limit-modules java.base -p archive -m helloworld

+Output:

+    root helloworld .../archive/my.jar

+In this case, no other modules are required (besides the implicitly required platform module java.base) to run helloworld.

+An error would be encountered at startup if another module were necessary to run helloworld and it’s not present on the module path (or part of the JDK platform modules).
+This form of reliable configuration is a huge improvement over the old classpath situation. **Before the module system, a missing dependency is noticed only when the JVM tries to load a nonexistent class at run-time**.

+## Module Path

+The module path is a list of paths to individual modules and directories containing modules.
+Each directory on the module path can contain zero or more module definitions, where a module definition can be an exploded module or a modular JAR file.
+An example module path containing all three options looks like this:

+    out/:myexplodedmodule/:mypackagedmodule.jar

+All modules inside the out directory are on the module path, in conjunction with the module myexplodedmodule (a directory) and mypackagedmodule (a modular JAR file).

+## Linking Modules

+Using **jlink**, you can create a runtime image containing only the necessary modules to run an application.
+Using the following command, we create a new runtime image with the helloworld module as root:

+    jlink --module-path archive/;$JAVA_HOME/jmods --add-modules helloworld --launcher hello=helloworld --output helloworld-image/

+The first option constructs a module path containing the mods directory (where helloworld lives) and the directory of the JDK installation containing the platform modules we want to link into the image.
+Unlike with javac and java, you have to explicitly add platform modules to the jlink module path.
+Then, --add-modules indicates helloworld is the root module that needs to be runnable in the runtime image.
+With --launcher, we define an entry point to directly run the module in the image.
+Last, --output indicates a directory name for the runtime image.

+# No Module Is an Island

+## Introducing the EasyText Example